helmetjs/helmet/README.md

 This middleware performs very little validation.
 You should rely on CSP checkers like [CSP Evaluator](https://csp-evaluator.withgoogle.com/) instead.

 `options.directives` is an object.
 Each key is a directive name in camel case (such as `defaultSrc`) or kebab case (such as `default-src`).
 Each value is an iterable (usually an array) of strings or functions for that directive.
 If a function appears in the iterable, it will be called with the request and response.
+The `default-src` can be explicitly disabled by setting its value to `helmet.contentSecurityPolicy.dangerouslyDisableDefaultSrc`.

 `options.reportOnly` is a boolean, defaulting to `false`.
 If `true`, [the `Content-Security-Policy-Report-Only` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy-Report-Only) will be set instead.